adamsilver/fdpb/06-Search.md

 Sometimes I'm left to peruse each cupboard one by one.
 And of course when I need said thing and can't find it, I become anxious.
 If I really want it and know it exists I'll perservere.
 If not, I'll give up.

-In this chapter we're going to design a search and filter which helps users and avoids making them feel anxious.
-Just like mum we'll want the interface to answer our questions accurately and as quickly as possible.
+In this chapter we're going to ensure that finding things is easy.
+Just like mum we'll want the interface to answer questions accurately, quickly and as humanly as possible.

 ## Search

 The first thing to ask ourselves is *do we need search?*

-In 2016, I worked at Kidly, a start-up that houses *the best stuff for your baby all in one place*.
-They wanted to build a lot of features.
+Kidly is a start-up that houses *the best stuff for your baby all in one place*.
+They wanted to create something great with a lot of wonderful features.
 Naturally, they were also eager to launch.

-Deciding what to cut became an essential skill in forming our MVP within a reasonable time frame.
-We realised that the product range, at least on day one, would be small.
+Deciding what to cut from the large backlog of work quickly became an essential skill.
+Launching an MVP within a reasonable timeframe meant having a critical understanding on the value each feature would provide our users.

-We felt we could do without search and rely on a well organised browse system.
-So we cut out search from the launch backlog.
+We knew that our product range would be small, at least to start with.
+This meant we could scrap the ability to search.
+Instead we could really on a well organised navigation system.

-Nurturing a do-less mindset is something that benefits everyone because it encourages momenturm, keeps the team focussed on the most essential thing for customers and in turn maximises the value of the delivery.
+This freed up a lot of our time and attention to solve more important problems.
+Nurturing a do-less mindset is something that benefits everyone because it encourages momentum, keeps the team focussed on the most essential thing for users with a product that maximises the value of the delivery effort.

-This chapter wouldn't be particularly interesting if we decided not to build a search feature so we'll assume that our users need it.
+This wouldn't be a particulary useful chapter on search if we decided to scrap the feature altogether so we'll assume we need it and design accordingly.

 ### Interface design